mmcodesso/edgar-text-mining-database/README.md

 ### Notes

 - MDA section is parsed heuristically, and may not work for all forms.
 You'll probably need to modify the `find_mda_from_text` function for coverage.
-- You also might need to modify `normalize_text` function for MDA parsing.
+- You also might need to modify `normalize_text` function for MDA parsing